aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/windows-azure-platform/integrating-aspose-words-with-azure-data-lake/_index.md

 1. In Visual Studio, right-click the project name and select Register Assembly.
 2. Select the ADLA account name and the database name.
-3. Expand the Managed Dependencies panel and check Aspose.Words as shown on the screenshot below.
+3. Expand the Managed Dependencies panel and check Aspose.Words as shown on the screenshot below.<br />
    <img src="register-assembly.png" alt="register-assembly" style="width:615px"/>

 ### Run U-SQL Job in Azure Portal